-Swann’s experience would prove to be the difference maker.
+Swann’s experience would prove to be the difference-maker.
 Anoa’i goes to the top rope and attempts a 450 splash, and Swann moves out of the way.
 He makes the cover and uses a little extra advantage from the ropes to get the victory.
 Despite losing, Lance Anoa’i had a great debut and it’ll be interesting to see his next outing for MLW.
 Up next on MLW Fusion, we will hear from MJF and Richard Holliday, as well as the MLW World Heavyweight Champion Tom Lawlor.

 First, we check in with Tom Lawlor at his compound in Las Vegas.
 Lawlor points out that the cage has been his life for more than ten years.
 This is his playground.
 No matter how much training and preparation Low-Ki does, it will always be his home.
 Next up we hear from the most privileged member of the MLW roster, MJF.
 As per the usual with MJF, he attempts to use Teddy Hart’s past against him.
-That his past of addiction issues and having been to jail makes him lower than MJF.
+That his past of addiction issues and has been to jail makes him lower than MJF.
 MJF also takes shots at the rest of the Hart Foundation, saying that his partner in Richard Holliday is better than the puppy dogs that follow Teddy Hart.

 Next, we go backstage to Kaci Lennox, who is standing by with Mance Warner.
 Warner has a plan, which he illustrates on a whiteboard with Kaci’s assistance.
-Number one, light beers; number two eye pokes; number three kneepad up and kneepad down; and number four is lariats.
+Number one, light beers; two eye pokes; number three kneepad up and kneepad down; and number four is lariats.
 Mance says if he hits all these things, he’s definitely gonna win, and with his paycheck, he will buy more light beers.
 Before we go onto Mance’s match, we are treated to an Aerostar highlight package.

 Jimmy Yuta is out first, and he is another member of the Middleweight Division.
 He’s got quickness and a lot of innovative moves.
 It’s unsure how these will work with the new MLW fighter, Mance Warner.
 The Southern Psychopath comes out to the ring with very old school Southern vibes.
-He’s wearing a long sleeve red shirt, jeans, suspenders, and boots.
+He’s wearing a long-sleeve red shirt, jeans, suspenders, and boots.
 As Matt Striker mentions on commentary, think of a modern-day version of Dick Slater.
-A beer drinking brawler and business is fixing to pick up.
+A beer-drinking brawler and business is fixing to pick up.
 Warner isn’t brand new to the sport, and that shows as is he able to slip ahead and around Yuta.
-Throughout the match ol’ Mancer can hit a couple eye pokes, he brings the kneepad up and the kneepad down and hits Yuta with a vicious knee.
+Throughout the match ol’ Mancer can hit a couple of eye pokes, he brings the kneepad up and the kneepad down and hits Yuta with a vicious knee.